emacs-mirror/emacs/mps/manual/source/topic/root.rst

 .. c:function:: mps_reg_scan_t mps_stack_scan_ambig

-    A root scanning function for :term:`ambiguous <ambiguous reference>` scanning of :term:`threads <thread>`, suitable for passing to :c:func:`mps_root_create_reg`.
+    A root scanning function for :term:`ambiguous <ambiguous reference>` scanning of :term:`threads`, suitable for
+    passing to :c:func:`mps_root_create_reg`.

-    It scans all integer registers and everything on the stack of the thread given, and can therefore only be used with :term:`ambiguous roots <ambiguous root>`.
+    It scans all integer registers and everything on the stack of the thread given, and can therefore only be used with :term:`ambiguous roots`.
 It only scans locations that are at, or higher on the stack (that is, more recently added), the stack bottom that was passed to :c:func:`mps_thread_reg`.
 References are assumed to be represented as machine words, and are required to be 4-byte-aligned; unaligned values are ignored.

     .. seealso::